Dr Michael Dizon

 Michael has conducted and published research on law and technology topics such as encryption, hacking, information security, cybercrime, intellectual property, and technology regulation.

-Computing; Law; Technology
+Cyber Security; Law; Technology

 Dizon, M. (2021).
 A socio-legal analysis of the conceptions of privacy and information security in relation to the laws of encryption.
 In Socio-Legal Studies Association 2021 Annual Conference.
 Cardiff.